-1. Create a Cloud Platform project and enable the Cloud IoT Core API using these "Before you begin (https://adafru.it/BiB)" directions.
+1. Create a Cloud Platform project and enable the Cloud IoT Core API using these "Bef ore you begin ()" directions.

-2. Install the latest Google Cloud Tools (https://adafru.it/BiC) with the included directions.
-In Linux some of the additions require "sudo gcloud" to be used so you'll need to authorize your root account with sudo in addition to your 'pi' account so instructions from here will diverge from those included here (https://adafru.it/BiD).
+2. Install the latest Google Cloud Tools () with the included directions.
+In Linux some of the additions require "sudo gcloud" to be used so you'll need to authorize your root account with sudo in addition to your 'pi' account so instructions from here will diverge from those included here ().
 Simply follow the directions below instead if you are installing gcloud on the Pi rather than another host machine.
 SSHing into your Pi (headless) is strongly advised in order facilitate authentication of your accounts with your normal desktop browser using copy/paste.